-There is one other cost that can be associated with a dumpster rental and that’s the cost of permits.
+There is one other factor that can affects how much it is to rent a dumpster and that’s the cost of permits.
 These don’t usually apply when you rent a dumpster from Bin There Dump that as long as you’re going to place the dumpster in your yard or driveway.
 If the dumpster needs to be placed on public property such as the street or sidewalk, you will likely need a permit first.
 The prices associated with this type of permit will vary depending on your jurisdiction.

-The amount you’ll spend on a dumpster rental is money well spent.
+The cost to rent a dumpster is money well spent.
 The dumpster is delivered to you and all you have to do is load it up with your waste.
 It’s convenient and it’s usually the least expensive solution for waste removal.
 After reading this you should be well informed about any potential extra costs and that will help you to avoid any potential surprises.